A Posteriori Error Estimation for Parabolic Equations with Enriched Galerkin Finite Element Methods: Numerical example

-\section{Numerical Example}
+\section{Numerical example}

 In this section, we present the numerical experiments of the EG approximation of equation \eqref{eqn:main}.
-All numerical examples are solved in a two-dimensional domain ($d = 2$) using IIPG~($\theta = 0$)-EG formulation with quadrilateral ($\mathbb Q_k$) elements.
+All numerical examples are solved in a two-dimensional domain ($d = 2$) using IIPG~($\theta = 0$) and NIPG~($\theta =1$) formulation with quadrilateral ($\mathbb Q_k$) elements.
 The implementation is carried out using the deal.II finite element library \cite{dealII94}.

 We recall that the time discretization is carried out with uniform time step $\delta t = T/N$, and the fully-discrete problem \eqref{eq:fullly_EG_discretization} at each time step $t = t_n$, $n \in \{1,..., N\}$.
 The numerical error over the simulation time interval $[0,t_n]\subset[0,T]$ is measured in the following norm